Madron, near Penzance, Cornwall, TR20 8RZ | |

 When the Bolitho family donated Trengwainton Garden to the National Trust in 1961, it was the significance of the plant collection that made it so special.

-Some of the rhododendrons you see at Trengwainton were largely grown from seed gathered in north-east Assam and upper Burma by Frank Kingdon-Ward on his 1927-8 expedition.
+Some of the rhododendrons you see here were largely grown from seed gathered in north-east Assam and upper Burma by Frank Kingdon-Ward on his 1927-8 plant collecting expedition and first flowered in Britain in this very garden.

 A regular bus service stops right outside the garden gates.